“Ben’s Great Idea”

 “Let’s go,” said Willy.

 Another high five and the meeting was over.
 “Bandit, get in the basket,” said Jold.
 He hopped in without hesitation, even seemed to enjoy his personal doggie elevator ride to the ground.
 Ben, Kate, Willy and Tali slid down the rope.
-If ya didn’t wrap the rope around one leg tight, your hands would get rope burn for sure.
+If ya didn’t wrap one leg with the rope to slow the slide, your hands would get rope burn for sure.
 Jold took his time on the ladder.

 Off they rode, pedaling full speed for the hangar.
 Well, at least four of them did.
 Jold trailed behind at his own pace.
 “Come on boy, let’s go,” Jold said as if he were waiting on Bandit.
 The truth is, Bandit was far ahead.
 So much so that he had time to stop, smell the bushes and mark his territory, all before Jold caught up.

 They raced over the rickety bridge, across the bumpy hay field and around to the front side of the hangar.
 Ben was in the lead, but his excitement quickly turned to disappointment as he coasted to a stop in front of the hangar doors.
+“Not again,” he said.
 No pickup, doors closed and locked.
 He stared at Tali in disbelief.
+Kate and Willy pulled up next to them.

 “He said he would be here,” Ben exclaimed.

-Then Ben noticed something wedged between the doors under the padlock.
+Then Willy noticed something wedged between the doors under the pad lock.
 “What’s that?”